MZain200346/Python-Projects-/README.md

 - **Python Calculator** - A simple Python calculator that can add, subtract, multiply, and divide numbers.
 Clean and easy to use.
 - **Password Generator** - Creates strong random passwords
 - **Web Scraper** - Pulls basic info from websites
+- **Pet Clinic Manager** - Pet databse made with java

 ## Why I Made These

-Mostly to practice Python and see what I could build on my own.
+Mostly to practice coding and see what I could build on my own.
 Each project helped me learn something new.

 ## Getting Started